OleSkaar/Plunder/Index/Classes/Berserker.md

 Channel your fury into a curse that either renders the target’s weapons blunt and brittle (they take 1 Notch and can’t deal wounds), or intimidates them (they have to roll Morale).
 For each target, roll a HD.
 On a 3 or less, you lose the HD.
 The effect lasts as long as you concentrate on it.

 ### Blót
 Sacrifice any number of living creatures in the name of a specific purpose.
 You may invite any number of people to the ritual, but each person must be drenched in blood over the course of the ritual.
 For each HD sacrificed in this way, a blood drink can be prepared.
-Drinking this grants an automatic success on the next action if contributes directly towards achieving the purpose.
+Drinking this grants an automatic success on one action if it contributes directly towards achieving the named purpose.
 You can make one drink per participant in the ritual.
 A blót can only be performed once every new moon.